structuredpath/AppleBugReports/README.md

 ## About

-This is a project maintained by Structured Path GmbH, the company behind [Diagrams](https://diagrams.app), a native diagram editor for macOS.
-You can also find us on [Twitter](https://diagrams.app).
+This repository is maintained by Structured Path GmbH, the company behind [Diagrams](https://diagrams.app), a native diagram editor for macOS.
+You can also find us on [Twitter](https://twitter.com/diagramsapp).